ESPGranEdu/archlinux-openbox/README.md

 &nbsp;
 ## Install
-  * Install Debian 10 netinstall, better don't install `Debian desktop environment`.
-Script should work in Debian 9 too and may be in others Debian based systems, but isn't guaranted.
+  * Install [Arch Linux](https://www.archlinux.org/) or you could install other Arch based distro such as [EndeavourOS](https://endeavouros.com/) or [RebornOS](https://rebornos.org/) (succesor of Antergos), even Manjaro could work, but I'm not sure
-  * Clone or download this project: `git clone https://github.com/leomarcov/debian-openbox`
+  * Clone or download this project: `git clone https://github.com/ESPGranEdu/archlinux-openbox`
   * Exec `install` script and select scripts you want to install.

 ```